Nuestra Belleza Latina 2007

-Nuestra Belleza Latina 2007 was the first season of Nuestra Belleza Latina.
+Nuestra Belleza Latina 2007 is the first season of Nuestra Belleza Latina.
 After castings around the United States and Puerto Rico 12 finalists moved to Miami and lived together where they received different classes of dancing, runway, diction, teleprompter and physical training.
 The finalists also competed against each other in different challenges.
 After each episode of the show was over, the audience at home got to vote for their favorite contestant by phone or text message.
 Contestants represented themselves, not their countries, therefore it was permissible to have more than one contestant from the same country or have the same nationality.
 Week by week the finalist with the lowest votes was eliminated.
 The winner of the contest won a contract to be one of the new personality faces on many of Univision's programs and award shows, and a chance to win more than $200,000 in cash and prizes and reign as Nuestra Belleza Latina for a year.

 Alejandra Espinoza representing Mexico was the first winner.